MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

  - Copy the URL displayed, you will need if for your User to sign in.

- - If you forgot the Password for your User, click "Show" under "Console password", it's also in the downloaded file.
+ - If you forgot the Password for the User, click "Show" under "Console password", it's also in the downloaded file.

 ![image](https://github.com/user-attachments/assets/8944e738-caf6-4f4e-9167-65d52975bd27)